eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

     ShapeType topic = {"red", 11, 11, 89};

-In Serial Transport, the topic packaging could be divided into two steps:
+In Serial Transport, the topic's packaging could be divided into two steps:

     1. The Session Layer adds the XRCE header and subheader.
        It adds an overhead of 12 bytes to the topic.